 Selection of applicants is made on a competitive basis, without regard to race, color, religion, national origin, age, disability, marital status, gender, sexual orientation or veteran status.
 Qualified handicapped students will be considered in relation to the technical standards.

 Admissions decisions are made on a rolling basis; therefore, the sooner an applicant applies, the earlier his/her file will be reviewed and considered for interviews.
 If files are complete, applicants are discussed within two to three weeks of interviews and one of three decisions rendered: 1) acceptance; 2) decision postponed or 3) no position available for this year.

 Applicants to the Early Decision Program will be notified as soon as a decision has been rendered; applicants to the Regular Decision and Combined MD/PhD programs will be notified starting October 16 and thereafter as soon as a decision has been rendered.
 All applicants receive a final disposition of their application not later than March 15.
 Final notification will be one of the following: 1) acceptance; 2) placement on the alternate list; or 3) no position available for this year.

 Alternates will be used to fill any vacancies that may occur if accepted applicants choose not to attend.
 Any applicant who does not gain acceptance is invited to schedule an appointment after February 15 for post-application counseling on how to improve the competitiveness of their application should the applicant choose to subsequently reapply.

 Acceptance to this medical school is conditional.
-The admissions committee may rescind an offer of acceptance at any time before matriculation if an applicant fails to maintain expectations upon which the acceptance was based.
+The Admissions Executive Committee may rescind an offer of acceptance at any time before matriculation if an applicant fails to maintain expectations upon which the acceptance was based.
 Examples include, but are not limited to, a significant decline in academic performance, failure to complete prerequisites or other course work and degrees in progress, patterns of unprofessional behavior and incidents discovered in a criminal background check.

 2500 North State Street